 Any change of the Interface Configuration shall be validated against its Capability information (and naturally the actual hardware characteristics).

-The Capability information at an Interface shall perpetually embody the characteristics of that type of ExpectedEquipment, which initiated the instantiation of the LogicalTerminationPoint.
+The Capability information at an Interface shall perpetually embody the characteristics of that type of ExpectedEquipment, which initiated the instantiation of the LogicalTerminationPoint (ExpectedEquipment instantiated first).

 ExpectedEquipment Configuration